Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Nov 20 2025 GA

-Install and test PHP 8.5 on macOS
+How to Install PHP 8.5 on macOS (Homebrew)

 1. Install the Homebrew package manager if it’s not done already.